Center for Comparative Archaeology

 Back to publications home page

 We publish books of various kinds on comparative archaeological research in any part of the world.
 In particular, we focus on primary reports of archaeological research--reports that reach conclusions of broad enough importance to be of interest for comparative studies and that support their conclusions with detailed primary data and full accounts of the analyses that connect these data to the conclusions.
-Some of these reports appear in one of three series initiated by Latin American Archaeology Publications.
+Some of these reports appear in one of two series initiated by Latin American Archaeology Publications.
 Memoirs in Latin American Archaeology has a larger page size and a format designed to accommodate longer works, while Latin American Archaeology Reports has a smaller page size and a format more suitable for shorter works.
 Separate reports on archaeological research conducted outside Latin America follow one or the other of these formats, as appropriate.
-The series Arqueología de México reports on research in Mexico and is published jointly with the Mexican Instituto Nacional de Antropología e Historia.
 Previously published volumes are listed at http://www.pitt.edu/~ccapubs/publisher index.html.
 (Select "University of Pittsburgh.")
-Many of the books that we publish are bilingual.
+Most of the books that we publish are bilingual.

 As information technology evolves we will make increasing use of the opportunities offered by digital publication.
 Our aim is to pioneer new forms of organizing archaeological data for publication that exploit both the advantages of traditional book formats as well as the advantages of the Internet.
 In general we seek to make books smaller, more economical, and more synthetic and to deliver large amounts of detailed primary data digitally to complement the printed books.
 The Comparative Archaeology Database is the open-access online home of these digital datasets.
 All newly published books are available for purchase in traditional soft cover editions.
-They are also available (along with some of our backlist) as open-access PDF files for free download.
+They are also available (along with all previously published volumes) as open-access PDF files for free download.

 Matters of Style